OctopusDeploy/docs/docs/administration/authentication/authentication-providers/okta-authentication.md

 Unfortunately security-related configuration is sensitive to everything.
 Make sure:

-- you don't have any typos or copy-paste errors
+- You don't have any typos or copy-paste errors.
-- remember things are case-sensitive
+- Remember things are case-sensitive.
-- remember to remove or add slash characters - they matter too!
+- Remember to remove or add slash characters - they matter too!

 ### Check OpenID Connect Metadata is Working {#Oktaauthentication-CheckOpenIDConnectmetadataisworking}